Have you been called by the DWP and made an 'offer'?

 What the DWP didn't tell lots of people is that you had a right to appeal the 'offered' award.
-You will need to find the letter that confirmed the offer you accepted.
 If you accepted the offer less than 13 months ago, you can ask for the decision to reconsidered.
 If it was for your PIP, use our PIP tool to help you work out if, by your own assessment, you should be recieving more than your current award.
 If you should, you can use the tool to write a really good letter asking for a reconsideration.

-You normally have to ask for a decision to be looked at again within 1 month, but if it is after that you can ask anyway.
-You will have to explain why you were unable to ask them earlier.
+If you accepted the offer more than one month ago, you will have to explain why you were unable to ask them earlier.
 If you can, explain that the delay was a result of your disability (for example, if you were unable to deal with it until now because you need help to deal with your benefits, or the thought of it made you too anxious) it will help.
 If you were not told of your right to appeal by the DWP, or if they implied that you couldn't, include that.

 We recognise that many claimants have had such bad experiences with the DWP that they want to avoid all unneccesary contact in case their award is reduced.
 It is understandable and we are sorry that you have had such a bad experience.

 Start by looking to see if there is a Citizen’s Advice Bureau that helps with benefits problems near you.
 Many now offer advice over the telephone.
 Get advice - find your local CAB